Home Alone 4: Plot

 Taking matters into his own hands, Kevin sets up booby traps for Marv and Vera.
-The next morning, the duo head to the house after Peter and Natalie go to pick up the royals.
-Kevin tricks and locks Mr. Prescott in the basement, but eventually discovers Marv and Vera's real ally is Molly, who is also Marv's mother.
-Kevin gets locked in the basement with Mr. Prescott, who admits that he turned off the cameras during the initial break-in as he was taking an unscheduled break from his duties because he despises Natalie, let alone working for her; he and Kevin then apologize for misjudging each other.
-After several failed attempts to call Kate, Kevin escapes via the house's dumbwaiter and temporarily traps Marv underneath it.
-Marv and Vera pursue Kevin through the house, where they spring the traps and suffer various injuries, while Molly gets trapped in the house's elevator.
+The next morning, the duo head to the house after Peter and Natalie leave to pick up the royals.
+Kevin locks Mr. Prescott in the basement, but eventually discovers Marv and Vera's real accomplice is Molly, who is also Marv's mother.
+Kevin is locked in the basement with Mr. Prescott and Prescott says with the smart remotes Molly gave the offenders they had shut off the cameras during the break-in when he was taking an unscheduled break from his duties because he despises working for Natalie; he and Kevin then apologize for misjudging each other.
+After several failed attempts to call Kate back, Kevin escapes via the house's dumbwaiter and temporarily traps Marv underneath it.
+Marv and Vera pursue Kevin throughout the house, where they spring the traps and suffer various injuries, while Molly is trapped in the house's elevator.

-At the airport, Peter suspects that something is wrong back at the house with Kevin and takes a cab back to Natalie's to check on him.
-Kate, Buzz, and Megan also drive to the mansion due to the suspicious nature of the calls received by Kevin himself and Molly.
-Kevin uses an altered recording of Marv's voice to provoke an argument between him and Vera, and knocks them down a flight of stairs with a remote-controlled plane.
+At the airport, Peter suspects that something is wrong back at the house and takes a cab back to Natalie's to check on Kevin due to a suspicious phone call received from Kate of Kevin’s Whereabouts.
+Meanwhile Kate, Buzz and Megan also drive to the mansion due to the suspicious nature of the calls made by both Peter and Molly about Kevin’s whereabouts.
+Kevin uses an altered recording of Marv's voice to spark an argument between him and Vera.
+Then Kevin hits Marv in the groin with a remote-controlled plane causing Marv to fall down flight of stairs taking Vera along with him.
 The duo is then tricked by Kevin with a secret wall switch, ends up being launched onto a chandelier, and are knocked unconscious by their fall.
-Molly, having escaped, grabs Kevin, but is quickly knocked out by Mr. Prescott who also escaped via the dumbwaiter shaft and calls the police.
+Molly, having escaped the elevator, grabs Kevin, but is quickly knocked out cold by Mr. Prescott who also escaped via the dumbwaiter shaft and calls the police.

-As Peter, Kate, Buzz, and Megan arrive, Kevin — with Buzz and Megan's help — prevents a final escape attempt from Marv and Vera.
+As Peter, Kate, Buzz, and Megan arrive, Kevin, with Buzz and Megan's help, prevents a final escape attempt from Marv and Vera.
 The royal family and Natalie arrive, and the offenders' plot to kidnap the prince is revealed to Natalie's shock.
 Mr. Prescott, per Kevin's advice, resigns from his position as her butler.
 Realizing that their relationship was built on infatuation rather than love and was affecting his responsibilities as a husband and father, Peter breaks up with Natalie, and reconciles with Kate and their children.
-Grateful to Kevin for his foiling of the kidnapping plot, the royals spend Christmas with the newly reunited McCallisters, devastating Natalie as Kevin and Prescott give the commands for music to play and snow to fall.
+Grateful to Kevin for his foiling of the kidnapping plot, the royals spend Christmas with the newly reunited McCallisters, devastating Natalie.